regulaforensics/FaceSDK-web-js-client/README.md

 Face recognition as easy as reading two bytes.

+ - Face Matching - Compare the person holding the ID to the person pictured in the ID document (1:1)
+ - Face Recognition - Find the person by his or her photo in databases / lists (1:N)
+ - Liveness Detection - Perform liveness check using a selfie taken with the user’s smartphone.

 If you have any problems with or questions about this client, please contact us through a [GitHub issue](https://github.com/regulaforensics/FaceRecognition-web-js-client/issues).
 You are invited to contribute [new features, fixes, or updates](https://github.com/regulaforensics/FaceRecognition-web-js-client/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), large or small; We are always thrilled to receive pull requests, and do our best to process them as fast as we can.
 See [dev guide](./dev.md).